LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

         final=Conv((3, 3), model_channels => in_channels, stride=(1, 1), pad=(1, 1))
     )
 {% endhighlight %}
+Recursion should not be overused for making a model.
+We'll only go four levels deep.

 Finally, build the struct:
 {%highlight julia %}